 Banff Upper Hot Springs is the perfect ending to a day on the slopes or after some winter hiking.

-BANFF, AB — Staying right in the Town of Banff (located in Alberta’s Banff National Park) is stellar.
-Banff hums with activity: a rockin’ nightlife, great family activities, plenty of accommodation options and of course, some excellent dining.
+BANFF, ALTA. — Staying right in the Town of Banff is stellar.
+Banff, located in Alberta’s Banff National Park, hums with activity: a rockin’ nightlife, great family activities, plenty of accommodation options and of course, some excellent dining.

 A big culinary favourite of mine is a stop at the Banff Sushi House, which offers up some of the best sushi this side of Vancouver.
 The sushi travels via train that winds around through the restaurant, allowing diners to catch a plate as the box car slowly chugs past.